The annual Python programming conference for professionals, entrepreneurs, scientists, academics and students.

 PyCon Namibia is a non-profit event.
 Everything we achieved this year, as in previous years, was accomplished by unpaid volunteers who work in their free time.

-To provide some financial context, this three-day event for over 90 people had a total budget of less than US$ 7000 (N$ 127'000).
+To provide some financial context, this three-day event for over 90 people had a total budget of about than USD 10'000 (NAD 185'000).
 Most of the conference budget was spent on catering.
-Approximately US$ 1300 (N$ 23'600) was spent as financial assistance for speakers travelling from other countries in the region.
+Approximately USD 3850 (NAD 70'000) was spent as financial assistance for speakers travelling from other countries in the region, and travellers within Nambia.

-At the conclusion of the event, our overall financial balance is a little over US $100 (N$ 1850).
+At the conclusion of the event, our overall financial balance was a less than USD 400 (NAD 7000).
 In other words, we were once again able to run PyCon Namibia without going into the red.

 The financial balancing act is as difficult as ever.
 Once again, we relied on the great generosity of local supporters eager to support this Namibian initiative, who lent us their time and resources.
 They are part of what makes PyCon Namibia a true community event, that belongs and responds to its local community and relies on it.